General Lab Information

 program image

-Brookhaven National Laboratory’s Media & Communications Office offers internships for undergraduate and graduate students interested in science writing and communication.
-In general, the position is full-time, on-site at Brookhaven Lab, but we may consider a part-time and/or virtual intern under certain circumstances.
-Either way, we promise it will be a rewarding experience!
+Brookhaven National Laboratory’s Media & Communications Office offers a summer internship for one undergraduate or graduate student interested in science writing and communication.
+The position is full-time, on site at Brookhaven Lab.

-Participants will learn to write science news and feature stories for a variety of audiences, including employees, scientists who come to Brookhaven to use our research facilities, and other readers of Brookhaven’s website.
-Interns will also have the opportunity to contribute to projects such as news releases, fact sheets, brochures, video scripts, and government-relations communications related to the Lab’s scientific research.
-Interns participate in weekly planning meetings with the professional staff in the Media & Communications Office and have access to some of the most exciting stories and leaders across many scientific fields.
+The science communications intern will learn to develop social media content to highlight Brookhaven Lab’s research in a wide range of scientific disciplines — from understanding the building blocks of matter to the discovery of new materials for future microelectronics, quantum computing, and more.
+The intern will also have the opportunity to write news or feature stories aimed at reaching a variety of audiences, including employees, scientists who come to Brookhaven to use our research facilities, and other readers of Brookhaven’s website.
+The intern will participate in weekly planning meetings with the professional staff in the Media & Communications Office and have access to some of the most exciting stories and leaders across many scientific fields.

 This Program Is Intended For